Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

 A similar analysis can be made for the other task stimulus.
 During the motor, memory, and emotion tasks, subjects relied on visual cues to guide their actions, which corresponds to strong activation in visual regions across all three tasks.
 While visual areas are highly active in tasks with visual cues, they are less engaged in the language task, where the stimulus is auditory.
 Yet some differences may be relevant.

 In the emotion task, $4.72\%$ of the regions are active, namely: $1(181)$, $4(184)$, $5(185)$, $6(186)$, $18(198)$, $22(202)$, $69$, $149(329)$, $151(331)$, $187$, $325$, $328$, $330$.
 The main visual areas overperformed with respect to the regression line, in contrast to the motor task.
-The emotional exercise involves recognizing faces and their emotional stand, the largest $E_{LZ}$ values and smallest $h_{LZ}$ values all correspond to the visual regions except the Fusiform Face Complex or FFC (ROI \textbf{198}) involved in face perception and identification, which plays a role in emotional expression recognition due to its high activity in response to both neutral and expressive faces (See \cite{chenFunctionallyStructurallyDistinct2023}).
+The emotional exercise involves recognizing faces and their emotional stand.
+The visual and face-processing regions (V1–V4, FFC, PIT) are more strongly engaged than the attentional regions, with significantly lower $h_{LZ}$ and higher $E_{LZ}$ across subjects (paired across the 153 subjects: $\Delta h_{LZ} = -0.049, p = 1.5\times 10^{-13}, d_z = -0.66; \Delta E_{LZ} = +0.333, p = 6.6\times10^{-16}, d_z = +0.73$; Supplementary Section~4, Table~3).
+The Fusiform Face Complex or FFC (ROIs \textbf{18} and \textbf{198}), involved in face perception and identification, plays a role in emotional expression recognition due to its high activity in response to both neutral and expressive faces. \cite{chenFunctionallyStructurallyDistinct2023}.
 For many years, it was believed that damage to this area was the cause of prosopagnosia \cite{steevesFusiformFaceArea2006}.
 Another paravisual area is the Inferior Temporal Cortex or PIT (ROIs \textbf{22} and \textbf{202}), which is involved in detecting faces and places.
 Area PIT is associated with processing fundamental aspects of color, such as hue, saturation, and brightness, using input from the eight visual area \cite{bakerConnectomicAtlasHuman2018p} or V8 (ROIs \textbf{7} and \textbf{187}), which is also active.
 The Inferior Temporal Cortex is a crucial component of the ventral visual pathway, contributing to the recognition of objects, faces, and scenes.
 It can be observed that this area shows high activity during the emotion tasks.

 Several areas of attentional processing are activated during the emotion task, but many of them perform slightly below the regression line, though they are nearly on it.
 This applies to ROIs \textbf{151, 331, 149, 329, 148, 328, 150} and \textbf{330}, which were previously described in the motor task.
 In this context, attentional processing is not as critical or strongly linked to task performance as visual areas or face detection regions, which overperformed with respect to the regression line and showed higher activation in general.